autominer/autominer/README.md

 ```

 # Overview
 Autominer is a command-line utility to automatically mine the most profitable coin.
 It uses [WhatToMine](http://whattomine.com) to determine the most profitable coin for your system, and makes sure you're mining it.
-It also keeps an eye on your miner, and will automatically restart it for you if it crashes.
+It is compatible with all mining programs.
+Autominer also keeps an eye on your miner, and will automatically restart it for you if it crashes.

 # Releases
 The current version is **0.2.1**